Journal Entry for Accrued Revenue

 Example #2

-On 31 December 2019, Jeffery, an Investment banking firm operating in the United States of America, rendered services worth $500 to their client, which is in the BPO business, and the bank helped in facilitating a transaction with them.
-It was agreed between both the parties that the client will pay for the investment banks’ service after Jan 2019, and the transaction was not recorded in the books of accounts.
-Hence, in this case, the following journal entry needs to be passed in the books of accounts
+On 31 December 2019, Jeffery, an Investment banking firm operating in the United States of America, rendered services worth $500 to their client, which is in the BPO business.
+The bank helped facilitate a transaction with them.
+It was agreed between both parties that the client would pay for the investment banks' service after Jan 2019, and the transaction was not recorded in the books of accounts.
+Hence, in this case, the following journal entry needs to be passed into the books of accounts.

 The first Journal entry will be –